 Your previous retirement planning was for two; with divorce, your plan will need updating.

 Take advantage of retirement planning tools to calculate how much money you will need during retirement.
 If you are age 50 or older, and have the resources, now is the time to take advantage of the “catch-up” provisions that allow you to make bigger contributions to your 401(k), 403(b), or IRA savings plan — up to an extra $6,000 per year for the 401(k) or 403(b), and an extra $1,000 per year for an IRA.

 Divorce is challenging enough without stressing over your retirement savings.
 Fortunately, with proper planning you can mitigate any long-term damage to your hard-earned retirement dollars.

-The Entrust Group is committed to improving self-directed investors’ knowledge and helping you learn about potentially life altering events that can have an impact to your retirement savings.
+The Entrust Group is committed to improving self-directed investors’ knowledge and helping you learn about potentially life altering events that can have an impact on your retirement savings.